Complex Clinical Cases

 Submissions will be accepted in the following categories:

-3. MD/PhD Cases: Case submissions should be an interesting case based upon the clinical decision-making used to arrive at a diagnosis and/or treatment.
+2. Complex Clinical Cases: Case submissions should be an interesting case based upon the clinical decision-making used to arrive at a diagnosis and/or treatment.
 The case scenario must illustrate clinical decision-making with teaching points.
 These cases will be peer-reviewed.
-The first author and presenter must be a medical doctor or researcher.
+The first author and presenter must be a medical student, resident, fellow in training, medical doctor or researcher.

 For additional information and answers to our Frequently Asked Questions, please visit our FAQ page.